 It’s like if you took me to a calculus class at the most prestigious university.
-It wouldn’t matter if George Clooney was teaching the class, giving out 24-carat gold pencils and whatever sexual favor you wanted at the door – I wouldn’t take the class.
+It wouldn’t matter if George Clooney was teaching the class, and giving out 24-carat gold pencils – I wouldn’t take the class.

-Not because the university isn’t good enough or the teacher isn’t hot enough or I’m unimpressed by the gold pencils and don’t want to make out with George.
+Not because the university isn’t good enough or the teacher isn’t hot enough or I’m unimpressed by the gold pencils.

 Whether your ex regrets doing what he/she did to you is a non-issue.
 The moment you are free is the moment you realize that narcissistic exes are not bad people – they just don’t have it within their emotional range to give you everything that you claim to want and deserve – everything that you are denying yourself or you would not be attracted to them in the first place.

 Not being able to do math doesn’t make me a bad person – it makes me someone who is unable to do math (and who can admit it).
-The problem with narcissistic people is that even though they can’t relationally add or subtract, they come to the table claiming to be the #1 ambassador of mathematics; an Ivy League professor.
+The problem with narcissistic people is that even though they can’t relationally add or subtract, they come to the table claiming to be the ambassador of mathematics.

 Narcissists are unable to command your respect because they misrepresent themselves left and right.
 They think that the truth has versions.
 Indifference sets in the moment you realize that these people are so self-involved, it never had and never will have anything to do with you.